Tatsuki5179/furima-35007/README.md

 ### Association

-- has_many :users
+- belongs_to :user
-- has_many :items
+- belongs_to :item
-- has_many :addresses
+- has_one :addresse